suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 * Expressive enough to enable advanced use cases on advanced nodes.
 * Extensible.

-The SUIT manifest can be used for a variety of purposes throughout its lifecycle, such as:
+The SUIT manifest can be used for a variety of purposes throughout its lifecycle, such as enabling:

 * a Network Operator to reason about compatibility of a firmware, such as timing and acceptance of firmware updates.
 * a Device Operator to reason about the impact of a firmware.